-Our News and Resources website has information about healthy eating.
+We have information about healthy eating.

 You won't be able to smell anything if you have had a total laryngectomy.
 Air won't pass through your nose when you breathe in.
 You can learn to do this, but it takes a bit of practice.
 Your speech therapist can teach you to do it.
 Losing your sense of smell also affects your sense of taste, so learning to take air into your nose will help to improve your taste.
 There is more about smell and taste after laryngectomy in the living with cancer of the larynx section.

 After a few days you will be moving around more.
 Gradually you will start to feel better.
 Soon you will be able to eat.
 At first you will find it easier to have lots of very small meals rather than 3 large meals a day.
 The hospital dietician will give you help and advice about dealing with your diet.
 The nurses and hospital physiotherapist will teach you how to look after your stoma.